prisma/specs/binaries/Readme.md

 | `PRISMA_QUERY_ENGINE_BINARY`     | (optional) Overrides the resolution path for query engine binary for `generate` command.  | Can be a relative (from CWD) or an absolute path to the binary |

 - CLI binaries can only be overridden by a path to a custom compiled or provided binary.
 It does not alter download behavior, it simply overrides the binary to use path for respective commands.

+## Configuration Error Handling

+- If the environment variable path to a custom binary is not found, the respective generate command should throw.

+- If the environment variable path to a custom binary exists but the binary is incompatible with the current platform, the respective generate command should throw.

 ## Example Scenarios